What is Luna?

 What types of patients get care through Luna?

 Our patients are motivated, ambulatory, outpatient clients with a wide range of clinical needs.
 Ours is the same population as in a outpatient clinic.
-On average, Luna patients need 6-20 sessions, however, it is up to the therapist to determine what is the appropriate care plan.
-The youngest patients we treat are 13 years old with supervision and 16-17 years old with consent.
+On average, Luna patients need 8-20 sessions, however, it is up to the therapist to determine what is the appropriate care plan.
+The youngest patients we treat are 10-15 years old with parental supervision and 16-17 years old with parental consent.

 Are therapists employees of Luna?